HMS-Core/hms-3d-modeling-demo-ios/README.md

 This project includes apps developed based on HUAWEI 3D Modeling Kit.
 The project directory is as follows:

-|-- 3DModeling-Sample // 3D Modeling Kit sample code.
+|-- 3DModeling-objective-c // 3D Modeling Kit objective-c sample code.

 ## Precautions

-The hms-3dmodeling-demo project contains a sample app.
+The hms-3d-modeling-demo-ios project contains a sample app.
 After downloading and running the code, you can experience full 3D Modeling Kit capabilities.

 ## Technical Support